vannicktrinquier/professional-services/tools/custom-module-security-health-analytics-library/tests/README.md

 **Test Cases:**
 - Each top-level key after `shared_config` defines a new test case.
 - `asset_data`: The name of the YAML file containing the asset data for the test.
-This file should be located in the `asset_data/<module_name>/` subdirectory relative to the test file.
+This file should be located in the same directory than the test file.
 - `expected_violation`:
     - If empty (`{}`), the test expects **no violation**.
     - If populated, the test expects a finding with attributes matching the specified key-value pairs.

 ### Asset Data Files

 Asset data files (e.g., `asset_allowed_retention_period.yaml`) contain the GCP asset data used as input for the `gcloud scc manage custom-modules sha simulate` command.
-They should be placed in a directory structure like `tests/test_cases/<service>/asset_data/<module_name>/`.
+They should be placed in a directory structure like `tests/test_cases/<service>/<module_name>/`.

 ## Running Tests